Skip to Content

 In extended permits, labour market tests are not required in the following situations:

-• When an employee applies for an extended permit to continue working in the same professional field for which his or her existing and valid residence permit for an employed person was issued.
+• When an employee applies for an extended permit to continue working in the same field of employment for which his or her existing and valid residence permit for an employed person was issued.

-The Finnish Immigration Service uses several information sources to assess the availability of labour in the local labour market, including the regional work permit policies of ELY Centres.
-Other information sources include:
+The Finnish Immigration Service uses the following information sources to assess the availability of labour:

 • The job posting published by the employer on the Job Market Finland website.

-• The information provided to the Finnish Immigration Service by the employer about the employee’s terms of employment.
-This information is given in the section ‘Availability of labour’ when filling in the terms of employment.
+• The report on recruitment of labour provided to the Finnish Immigration Service by the employer on the terms of employment form under section ‘Availability of labour’.

-• The labour force barometer (tyovoimabarometri.fi) that provides information on labour needs in different sectors.
+• The Labour Force Barometer (tyovoimabarometri.fi/ammatti) that provides information on labour needs in different sectors.

 Employer, this is what you need to do: